Mopan territory: Columbian

-The earliest Spanish arrival to the Territory may have been Hernán Cortés, who in 1525 is thought to have crossed its northeastern portion.
-The earliest Spanish military campaign into the Territory may have been the 1543–1544 Pachecos entrada, which failed due to timely intercession of Dominican friars.
-The Dominicans' early proselytising efforts in the Territory 'were notably unsuccessful,' though.
-This prompted more determined activity beginning in the 1570s, which 'continued throughout the next century.'
-(Note: In particular, the early 17th century success of Dominican work in the Manche Chol Territory is thought to have provoked Mopan–Itza military campaigns against Spanish misión towns therin during 1631–1632 (Jones 1998).)
+The earliest non-Amerindian arrival to the Mopan territory may have been Hernan Cortes, who in 1525 is thought to have crossed its northeastern portion.
+The earliest Spanish military campaign into the territory may have been the 1543–1544 Pachecos entrada, which failed to annex it to Spanish Yucatan due to the timely intercession of Dominican friars.
+The latter effected the earliest proselytising and reduccion efforts in the region in the mid-sixteenth century, but notably had little luck.
+Their repeated failures prompted more determined Spanish activity beginning in the 1570s, which continued unabated throughout the seventeeth century.